Jan. 6 prosecutors seek 25 years for Oath Keepers’ Rhodes

 Rhodes was convicted of plotting an armed rebellion with members of his far-right extremist group to stop the transfer of presidential power from Trump to Biden.

+“Using their positions of prominence within, and in affiliation with, the Oath Keepers organization, these defendants played a central and damning role in opposing by force the government of the United States, breaking the solemn oath many of them swore as members of the United States Armed Forces,” prosecutors wrote.

+Prosecutors are seeking prison sentences ranging from 10 to 21 years for eight other Oath Keepers defendants convicted at trials.

-The sentencing recommendation comes a day after jurors in a different case convicted four leaders of another extremist group, the Proud Boys — including former national chairman Enrique Tarrio — of seditious conspiracy.
+The sentencing recommendations come a day after jurors in a different case convicted four leaders of another extremist group, the Proud Boys — including former national chairman Enrique Tarrio — of seditious conspiracy.
 The Proud Boys were accused of a separate plot to forcibly keep Trump in power after he lost the 2020 election.

-Rhodes is scheduled to be sentenced later this month.
+Rhodes is scheduled to be sentenced on May 25.
 Rhodes’ attorneys haven’t yet filed papers indicating how much time they will ask the judge to impose.
 They have vowed to appeal his conviction.

 Prosecutors built their case around dozens of encrypted messages and other communications in the weeks leading up to Jan.
 6 that showed Rhodes rallying his followers to fight to defend Trump and warning they might need to “rise up in insurrection” to defeat Biden if Trump didn’t act.